wsyp1123/terraform-ha-lab/README.md

 ## Verifying Deployment
 ### Steps
-1. After running terraform apply, copy the Load Balancer DNS name from output
+1. After running terraform apply, copy the Load Balancer DNS name from output.
-2. Open the copied DNS name in a web browser
+2. Open the copied DNS name in a web browser.
-3. Verify Nginx default page is displayed
+3. Verify Nginx default page is displayed.

 ```bash
 Welcome to nginx!